 Nothing about the steps GM is taking is novel.
 General Motors is only the most recent of a slew of auto manufacturers branching out into the future of transportation.

-Just this past April, Ford stopped producing sedans in North America, in order to compete with other future-car manufacturers, like Ford, Tesla, Uber, and Google.
+Just this past April, Ford stopped producing sedans in North America, to compete with other future-car manufacturers, like Ford, Tesla, Uber, and Google.

 Honda’s investment in GMs Cruise project entitles it to a 5.7 per cent stake.